2kofawsome/full-stack-chessboard/README.md

 ## Engine

+The engine ended up being a fair bit of effort to get working since the Python module [Stockfish](https://github.com/zhelyabuzhsky/stockfish) needed some changes to make it work how I wanted.

 <details>
  <summary><a href="https://stockfishchess.org/download/"> Stockfish Download </a></summary>

 ```

 Compiled by running "sudo make -j4 profile-build ARCH=armv7 LDFLAGS="-latomic -lpthread -lgcov" on the source code
 ```
 </details>